 Diversity, Equity, and Inclusion

-Since our inception, WGU has been focused on advancing equity by increasing access to higher education.
-We know that education is one of the surest pathways a better life—by expanding access to learning and the opportunities it affords, we advance equity for all.
+Since our inception, WGU has focused on advancing equity by increasing access to higher education through affordable tuition, online learning options, and competency-based education.
+We know that education is one of the surest pathways to a better life—by expanding access to learning and the opportunities it affords, we advance equity for all.

 "We are committed to promoting inclusion, respect for differences, equal opportunity, and diversity in our institution.
 We believe in the power of education and the value of expanding access and opportunity to all individuals."